 The first step is to make the garlic ranch.
 This could even be made a day or more in advance.
 To make the ranch use a blender or immersion blender to blend together all the ingredients aside from the fresh herbs.
 Transfer the mixture to a jar and stir in the herbs or cover and shake until combined.

-Next up is the buffalo fried pickles.
+Next up are the buffalo fried pickles.

 In a cast-iron pot, such as a dutch oven, or a deep fat fryer heat oil to 375 degrees.

-While oil is heating pat dry the pickle slices.
+While the oil is heating pat dry the pickle slices.
 In a small bowl or shallow dish, whisk together the egg, Frank’s RedHot, buttermilk, 3/8 cup all-purpose flour, and the seasonings.
 In a separate small bowl, add the remaining 1/4 cup of flour.

 Once the oil is up to temp, dredge the pickles in flour and then in the batter mixture.